Engineering

 Turn Theory into Real-World Solutions

-Applied Science programs at the University of Cincinnati’s College of Engineering and Applied Science (CEAS) offer practical, hands-on education tailored for students eager to combine theory with direct application.
-Our programs equip graduates with the tangible skills needed to excel immediately in their careers.
+The University of Cincinnati’s College of Engineering and Applied Science (CEAS) offers practical, hands-on education tailored for students eager to combine theory with direct application.
+Our Engineering Technology and Construction Management programs equip graduates with the tangible skills needed to excel immediately in their careers.

 Ready to Apply Science to Real Life?

 Gain practical, industry-ready skills through experiential learning in our cutting-edge labs and facilities.
-Our Applied Science degrees emphasize real-world experience and project-based learning.
+Our Engineering Technology and Construction Management degrees emphasize real-world experience and project-based learning.

 Mechanical Engineering Technology (MET)